 If you don’t know, now you know: We offer a credit card!
-It’s called Credit Builder – and it’s a no fee, 0% APR secured credit card that helps you build your credit.
+It’s called Credit Builder – and it’s a no annual fee, no interest rate secured credit card that helps you build your credit.

 Whether you’re just hearing about it, or you’re ready to jump on the waitlist, we’ve gathered our most common Credit Builder questions – to give you the lowdown.